RyanGreenup/qml_tutorial/docs/creating-a-menu-bar.md

 }
 ```

 which will toggle the toolbar.
+We could also use the toolbar for tabs,

+### Different Widgets in the Status Bar or Toolbar

-We could also use the toolbar for tabs, in this next code chunk I show how to use tabs in the footer, although they don't do anything yet, just for show:
+ in this next code chunk I show how to use tabs in the footer, although they don't do anything yet, just for show:

 ![](./assets/2025-02-24T12:39:22.112116.png)